radek-drw/Calculator/README.md

 # Calculator

-Calculator built in HTML, CSS and JavaScript
+SImple calculator built in HTML, CSS and JavaScript